filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/best-practices/index.md

 });
 ```

+### Unstuck a message from the mempool

+When users/devs send messages to the Filecoin network, those messages will first land into mempool of Filecoin nodes.
+Once a node receives your message, it will verify the gas fee and the signature, and then process the transaction.
+This may take some time depending on network traffic and other factors.

+If a message is not confirmed on the Filecoin network, it means that the transaction has not been processed and seating in the mempool of Lotus nodes.
+There could be several reasons why a message may not be confirmed, such as network congestion, insufficient gas fees, or an invalid message signature.

+Therefore,  we highly recommend devs/users try to resubmit the message with a higher gas fee or priority fee so those messages will not block the mempool and potentially impact the block-producing time.
+It's important to note that gas fees on the Filecoin network can fluctuate depending on network demand, so it's always a good idea to monitor gas prices and adjust your fees accordingly to ensure that your transaction is processed in a timely manner.

++ **MetaMask**: If you are building your project using MetaMask, it would be easier to educate the users to speed up a transaction which stuck in the mempool by increasing the gas fee directly on MetaMask.
+Please refer to this [tutorial](https://support.metamask.io/hc/en-us/articles/360015489251-How-to-speed-up-or-cancel-a-pending-transaction) from MetaMak.
++ **Lotus**: If you are using Lotus, you can follow this tutorial to [replace message with updated gas fee](https://lotus.filecoin.io/kb/update-msg-gas-fee/).
++ **Creating messages with SDK**: If you are processing messages using SDKs like ether.js or web3.js, you need to replace the message with higher gas fees following the logic down below.
+  + Get the original message using its hash.
+  + Create a new message with the same nonce as the original message, also set the `nonce`, `to`, `value` fields same values as the original message.
+  + Set a higher `gasLimit` and `gasPrice` for this message.
+  + Sign and send the new message.

 ## Futureproofing

 Developers should take the time to thoroughly read through the following summary of possible contract future-proofing updates, as failure to properly future proof smart contracts may result in incompatibility with the [v1.20.0-hyperspace-nv20 release](https://github.com/filecoin-project/testnet-hyperspace/issues/9) and future Filecoin releases.